Photo Contest and Exhibit

-MYTORONTO provides an opportunity for people affected by homelessness and poverty to engage in artistic expression, make meaningful connections and learn new skills.
+MYTORONTO provides opportunities for people affected by homelessness and poverty to engage in artistic expression, make meaningful connections and learn new skills.

-The MYTORONTO 2019 calendar and greeting cards are now available on sale, purchase yours now!Click here to purchase
+The MYTORONTO 2019 calendar and greeting cards are available for sale.
+Purchase yours now!Purchase a calendar or greeting card

 This is the second year of the MYTORONTO Program presented by Ve’ahavta, a Jewish humanitarian agency serving marginalized individuals, in partnership with various community organizations.
 Funds for the project were raised by Ve’ahavta through the sponsorship of calendar pages and individual donations, as well as a crowdfunding campaign.

 Creative skills workshops were facilitated for people with lived experience of poverty and homelessness at The 519 community centre.
 On May 10, a camera distribution day was held at The Ryerson School of Image Arts.
 One hundred and eleven participants were given 35mm single-use cameras, donated by Fujifilm.
 The participants were invited to capture what #STRENGTH meant to them in the City of Toronto and what inspired them.